-Alternatively, you can compile using a clone of the ACUCOBOL-GT compiler known as ccbl.exe (Windows) or ccbl (UNIX).
-This executable is located in the bin directory found here: %ProgramFiles(x86)%\Micro Focus\Visual COBOL.ccbl.exe(Windows) or ccbl(UNIX) compiles to .int code unless you specify one of the ccbl's native code options, in which case it produces .gnt code.
+Alternatively, you can compile using a clone of the ACUCOBOL-GT compiler known as ccbl.exe.
+This executable is located in the bin directory found here: %ProgramFiles(x86)%\Micro Focus\Visual COBOL for Visual Studio 2012. ccbl.exe compiles to .int code unless you specify one of the ccbl's native code options, in which case it produces .gnt code.